 We seem to be in the middle (or the start) of an NFT craze.
 But however you want to put it, Twitter wants to capitalise on it.

-In a tweet, Justin Taylor, Head of Consumer Product Marketing for Twitter, shared what the platform is working on in the NFT space.
+In a tweet back in September, Justin Taylor, head of consumer product marketing for Twitter, shared what the platform was working on in the NFT space.

-Here’s a sneak peek???? on what we’re working on for NFT profile verification.
+Here’s a sneak peek👀 on what we’re working on for NFT profile verification.— Justin Taylor (@TheSmarmyBum) September 29, 2021

 What do you think? pic.twitter.com/Z8c6tH3BBy

-The move is hardly surprising considering @jack has long been a supporter of bitcoin, so much so that his bio on the platform simply reads #bitcoin.
+The move from Twitter to become the “social network for the discovery, conversation, and education around NFT, blockchain, and crypto technology” (as Esther Crawford, the Twitter product lead in charge of the NFT profile picture feature rollout, told the Wall Street Journal) is hardly surprising considering @jack has long been a supporter of bitcoin, so much so that his bio on the platform simply reads #bitcoin.

 Heck, back in July, Dorsey went so far as to claim that bitcoin — a cryptocurrency with some pretty questionable environmental impacts — could be the key to world peace.

-He also tweeted that bitcoin would unite the United States.
+The now-former CEO also tweeted previously that bitcoin would unite the United States.

 (and eventually: world)

-So the dude who paid $US2.9 million (just over $4 million) for ‘just setting up my twttr’ might be able to show everyone he owns it, if Twitter pushes out its new feature that literally no one asked for.
+So the dude who paid $US2.9 million (just over $4 million) for ‘just setting up my twttr’ might be able to show everyone he owns it, now Twitter is pushing out this new feature that literally no one asked for.